dspinellis/alexandria3k/_sources/downloading.rst.txt

-The shell script ``examples/common/fetch-uspto.sh`` or the ``$(USPTO_DIR)`` dependency of the ``examples/common/Makefile``, which uses it can be used to download all USPTO data.
+The shell script ``examples/common/fetch-uspto.sh`` or the ``$(USPTO_DIR)`` dependency of the ``examples/common/Makefile``, which uses it, can be used to download all USPTO data.

 PubMed data
 ~~~~~~~~~~~